kchabau/kchabau/README.md

 Nearly a decade of experience in Supply Chain Management (Oil & Gas) and Healthcare Account Management, I bring a unique perspective to data analysis.
 My expertise spans logistics optimization, AI-driven solutions, and customer success.
 Now, I’m channeling my skills into data-driven storytelling and decision-making.

-💻 What I’m Working On

-E-Commerce Database Project: Crafting a relational database and dashboard for a 90s-inspired clothing brand.
-SQL Mastery: Constantly leveling up with real-world scenarios and challenging queries.
-Power BI & Tableau Visualizations: Building dynamic dashboards to uncover trends.

 🤝 Let’s Collaborate

 I’m open to new projects and collaborations in data analytics, supply chain innovation, and customer success.
 Let’s turn raw data into actionable insights and impactful solutions!